By Esther Nakkazi

 Sister Teddy Namala is a registered midwife based at Buikwe Health Centre IV.
 She has been trained in the elimination of Mother to Child Transmission of HIV (eMTCT) and to offer youth-friendly services to the youth.

 PREFA visited Buikwe Health Centre IV and she was still at work past her regular work hours because the health facility is overwhelmed by numbers.

-Namala is also endeavouring to involve men into health care services.
+Namala is also trying to involve men in health care services.
 But it is still a challenge.
 “Men involvement is still very poor.
-I give them priority and also offer extras like weighing them and checking their blood pressure.
+I give them priority and also offer them extra services like weighing them and checking their blood pressure.

 However, they come for outreach programmes but are reluctant to come to health facilities, says Namala.

 But Namala’s greatest joy is the fact that she was trained by PREFA to offer youth-friendly services to adolescents and the youth.